 Your project is important to us, and we want to make sure it's completed on time and meets your expectations.
 Reviewing our policies and procedures will help you plan your project timeline based on your requirements.

-All university Web pages, including department news and events, are now maintained by faculty and staff.
-In order to be approved to create and edit content, you must complete the three-part content management training series offered by Digital Marketing.
+Faculty and staff maintain all University websites, including department news and events.
+In order to be approved to create and edit content, you must complete the content management training series offered by the Office of Digital Marketing & Strategy.

-If you have not been able to complete training but need to make changes to your department's site, we will offer a one-time update, provided you register for all three training sessions at the time of the request.
+If you have not been able to complete training but need to make changes to your department's site, we will offer a one-time update, provided you register for training at the time of the request.

 The Digital Marketing office cannot accept or prioritize any projects that do not originate in the proper Marketing and Communications channels.
-If you have a request that requires development beyond what was covered in the Web training, please contact Scott Geer to set up a project consultation.
+If you have a request that requires development beyond what was covered in the Web training, please contact Rueben Gonzales to set up a project consultation.

 Though our workload constantly changes, we have typical turnaround times listed below.
 This is the amount of time it will typically take us to take your finalized content and create a proof for you.
 During peak workload times, it's best to add an additional two weeks to ensure your project is finalized in time.
 If your timeline doesn't allow for these turnaround times, work will be give to one of our freelance designers with their cost ($40/hour) being paid for by your department.